 My Instant Pot Beef stew has fresh vegetables, fall apart tender chunks of beef, and fresh herbs.
 It’s much faster to make pressure cooker beef stew than the traditional method, it’s so easy!

 I love to use my pressure cooker to make weeknight dinners for my family, not only is it usually faster than cooking on the stovetop or in the oven but it’s easy too.
 If I’m making this pressure cooker beef stew for my family we always make Instant Pot Mashed Potatoes to go with it!
 You can make these ahead of time if you need to.

-How Long to Cook Instant Pot Beef Stew?
+How to Make Easy Instant Pot Beef Stew

 I like to cook my Instant Pot Beef Stew for 12 minutes at pressure and then let it sit until all the pressure has released naturally, this will take an additional 15-20 minutes usually, then I add the vegetables and cook for a few minutes more.

 What is the best cut of meat for Instant Pot Beef Stew?

 My favorite cut of meat for making really tender Instant Pot Beef stew that cooks reliably well has to be beef chuck.
 It’s a relatively inexpensive cut of beef with plenty of fat and connective tissue which makes for a good, flavorful stew so it’s always my first choice.

 If you don’t have chuck roast then pick a cut that you know has plenty fat and connective tissue and is suitable for long slow cooking, this will work much better than beef that you would cook quickly and is very lean, they simply don’t work as well for pressure cooking and usually end up dry and stringy.

 Should I just use the ‘stew’ button on my pressure cooker?